IgniteUI/igniteui-xplat-docs/doc/en/components/layouts/carousel.md

 Transition and navigation are the most important carousel features.

-The navigation in the carousel can be handled by interacting with the navigation buttons and indicators.
+The navigation in the carousel can be handled by the user through navigation buttons, indicators, keyboard navigation and touch interaction on mobile devices.

+### Touch gestures

+By default, the carousel can be used on any touch-enabled device.

+The carousel [animations](carousel.md#animations) are fully supported on touch devices, which makes the carousel consistent with any platform and great when used in progressive web applications ([PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps)).

 ### Keyboard navigation